dell/csm-docs/content/docs/getting-started/installation/kubernetes/powerflex/helm/_index.md

   ```
 ### Enable Zero Padding on PowerFlex

 Verify that zero padding is enabled on the PowerFlex storage pools that will be used.
 Use PowerFlex GUI or the PowerFlex CLI to check this setting.
-For more information to configure this setting, see [Dell PowerFlex documentation](https://www.dell.com/support/manuals/en-us/scaleio/pfx_powerflex_config_customize_3.6.x/enable-or-disable-zero-padding-policy?guid=guid-d32bdff7-3014-4894-8e1e-2a31a86d343a&lang=en-us).
+For more information to configure this setting, see [PowerFlex documentation](https://www.dell.com/support/manuals/en-us/scaleio/pfx_powerflex_config_customize_3.6.x/enable-or-disable-zero-padding-policy?guid=guid-d32bdff7-3014-4894-8e1e-2a31a86d343a&lang=en-us).

 ### Install PowerFlex Storage Data Client